 If you are serious about finding an online job, this might be the best investment you could invest in yourself.

 If you are applying for a virtual assistant job through the employment websites, here are a few things that you can do to improve your chances of getting hired:

-- Study your potential employer and identify specific areas that you can help save time or save money (e.g. if you have design skills, then you can help them save money by not having to hire a separate graphic designer to do the design work)
+- Study your potential employer and identify specific areas which you can help save time or money (e.g. if you have design skills, then you can help them save money by not having to hire a separate graphic designer to do the design work)

 - Highlight the relevant skills that a potential employer is looking for in a job candidate

 - Provide sample work to showcase your skills (e.g. writing samples for writing skills, design portfolios for graphic design skills, etc)